AArnott/CodeGeneration.Roslyn/README.md

 up to Intellisense as soon as the file is saved to disk.

 See [who's generating code or consuming it using CodeGeneration.Roslyn](https://github.com/AArnott/CodeGeneration.Roslyn/wiki/Users).

+Instructions on development and using this project's source code are in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Table of Contents